Ghozti/RPiBotLib/README.md

 > + Learn more on the Raspberry Pi pins here: [Understanding the GPIO pins - Pi4J](https://pi4j.com/getting-started/understanding-the-pins/)
 >
 > ### DualHBridgeController
 > The Dual H Bridge class is designed for dual h devices like the I298N motor controller.
-This class allows for up to **2** motors to be added to the motor controller, and will require the user to manually configure these motors.
-The DualHBridgeController object will take in a Pi4J context object as well as the forward and back channel for both motors.
+This class allows for up to **2** motors to be added to the motor controller, and will require the user to manually configure these motors. `The DualHBridgeController` object will take in a Pi4J context object as well as the forward and back channel for both motors.
 To properly configure any motor in this object, you must call the `configMotor1PWM` or `confiMotor2PWM` methods which will take in a pwm config object.
 >
 > ### DifferentialDrive
+> The `DifferentialDrive` class will handle all the logic needed to drive your robot.
+The class constructor takes in 2 motor controllers (left and right) and had the `arcadeDrive()` method which takes in an x and y value (x being the turning and y being forward/backward) as parameters.
+The `arcadeDrive()` method should be called in `teleopPeriodic()`.
 >
 > ### TimedAutoBase
 > this class is used to develop timed-based autonomous code.
-It is simple to use as you only need to instantiate it and use the addCommand() method to program your autonomous.
-Once done, simply call the runAuto() method in autonomousPeriodic
+It is simple to use as you only need to instantiate it and use the `addCommand()` method to program your autonomous.
+Once done, simply call the `runAuto()` method in `autonomousPeriodic()`.
 >
 > ### TimedCommand
-> This class is used to create new commands to add to the TimedAutoBase list of commands.
-The constructor takes a DifferentialDrive object as well as an x and y value and the duration in seconds (double) or milliseconds (long) for the command to be executed for.
+> This class is used to create new commands to add to the `TimedAutoBase` list of commands.
+The constructor takes a `DifferentialDrive` object as well as an x and y value and the duration in seconds (double) or milliseconds (long) for the command to be executed for.
+>
+### Running your project
+> ### Creating a jar
+> Once you have finished programming your robot, you will need to create a jar for it.
+Doing this is simple, all you need to do is select the gradle icon on your IDE -> "Execute Gradle Task" -> "gradle: :desktop:dist".
+Once done you should find a jar file under "desktop/build/libs" in your project.
+>
+> ### Running your jar
+> After you have created your jar all you have to do is run it on your raspberry pi. ***you will need to run this project as sudo in order to be able to initialize pigpio***
+>
+> After you open a new terminal you can do:
+>
+> + `$ sudo java -jar jarfilename.jar`
+>
+> or
+>
+> + `$ sudo su`
+>
+> + `$ java -jar jarfilename.jar`